Please note:

 HUM 204 - Great Religious Texts (3)

-A study of some of the key works which have had a formative influence on major religious traditions.
-Primary texts will be selected to illustrate core elements in the religious understanding of human life and its relationship to the sacred.
-Prerequisite: HUM 130 (HUM 230 prior to 2007) is recommended.
+Study of key works influencing major religious traditions.
+Primary texts illustrate core elements in the religious understanding of human life and its relationship to the sacred.
+May be repeated once for credit when a different topic is taught.
+Prerequisite: HUM 130 is recommended.
 Breadth-Humanities.

 Section Instructor Day/Time Location

-HUM 232 - The Religions of Ancient Greece and Rome (3)
+HUM 232 - Religions of Ancient Greece and Rome (3)

 Studies a specific Asian religious tradition through the cultural and historical contexts that structure religious meaning.
-Students may repeat this course once for further credit under a different topic.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 Elective Courses